samanthajpv/bikesharing/README.md

 - [Link to Tableau Story](https://public.tableau.com/app/profile/samantha.villanueva/viz/BikeSharing-NYCCitiBikeAugust2019Analysis/Story?publish=yes)

 ## Results
 Before creating the visualizations, the a new column was created for 'tripduration' to be converted to a datetime data type.
-This was done using Python's' ```to_datetime``` function.
+This was done using Python's ```to_datetime``` function.
 Below are the findings:

 - **Top 10 Peak Hours** - The top 10 peak riding hours are highlighted to emphasize which hours are the busiest.
 After office hours, 5-6PM, has the most number of rides.
 It also gets busy in the morning, around 8-9AM as business hours start.
 These users are most likely those that commute to work.
 <p align="middle">